 SAN LUIS OBISPO PET DIABETES

-San Luis Obispo pet diabetes is one of the most common hormonal diseases affecting both dogs and cats as they age.
-At Mission Animal Hospital, we can help you navigate the diagnosis and treatment of diabetes in your pet, maximizing their quality of life every step of the way.
+SAN LUIS OBISPO PET DIABETES is one of the most common diseases we see at Mission Animal Hospital.
+Because we are open SEVEN (7) days a week, we can help you navigate the diagnosis and treatment of diabetes in your pet, maximizing their quality of life every step of the way.

 The symptoms of San Luis Obispo pet diabetes include increased thirst and appetite, increased urination, and weight loss.
 Most times these symptoms will develop gradually, but they can occur very suddenly in some unlucky pets.
 Cataracts, or a cloudy grey appearance to the eyes, can also develop quickly, and can pose a permanent threat to your pet’s vision unless the diabetes is diagnosed and treated quickly.